Inevitabby/notes/cs1300/markdown/08 - Combinatorics.md

 2. How many people must be in a room to guarantee that two people have the last name begin with the same initial?
 	- 26 alphabets, hence 27 people are must be in the room.
 3. How many times must a single die be rolled in order to guarantee getting the same value twice?
-	- 7 times, because there are 6 possible outcomes.Go
+	- 7 times, because there are 6 possible outcomes.

 # Permutations